lorebooks-wiki/homepage/src/docs/getting-started.md

 ### Hosting Tos and AUP

 It is important to follow the hosting terms and the Acceptable Use Policy to ensure that this domain service will be available freely for years to come.
 Non-compilance will make us ban your project from this service and utlimately you from Recap Time Squad technical and community spaces if you host abusive and illegal content and your (or your community's) behavior is abusive and breaking the law.

 ### Contact details

-As part of your agreement with the Hosting ToS and AUP, we need your contact details, preferably over email (or a private mailing list with just project maintainers who have access to entire message history)
+As part of your agreement with the Hosting ToS and AUP, we need your contact details, preferably over email (or a private mailing list with just project maintainers who have access to entire message history).

+If you are uncomfortable with publicly sharing your email, let us know and we'll provide a way for that.

 ### Checking if your subdomain is in use

-Run a quick `dig <CNAME|A|AAAA> <your-preferred-subdomain>.lorebooks.wiki` on your terminal (or [open whatsmydns.net](https://whatsmydns.net), enter your desired subdomain and select `A`, `AAAA` or `CNAME` as DNS record type to look up to and hit `Search`), replacing the placeholder `<your-preferred-subdomain>` with your desired subdomain.
+Run a quick `dig <CNAME|A|AAAA> <your-preferred-subdomain>.lorebooks.wiki`
+on your terminal (or [open whatsmydns.net](https://whatsmydns.net), enter your desired subdomain and select `A`, `AAAA` or `CNAME` as DNS record type to look up to and hit `Search`), replacing the placeholder `<your-preferred-subdomain>` with your desired subdomain.
 If it is unused, you should expect wildcard DNS records pointing to `proxyparty.recaptime.dev`.

 ```